ecfeed/ecfeed.csharp/README.md

 - Install the [.NET](https://dotnet.microsoft.com/download) framework.
 - Download an IDE.
 For example [Visual Studio Code](https://code.visualstudio.com/).
 - Create a test model on the ecFeed webpage.
-- Generate a personal keystore named 'security.p12' and put it in the '~/.ecfeed/' directory (Linux) or int the '~/ecfeed/' directory (Windows).
+- Generate a personal keystore named 'security.p12' and put it in the \~/.ecfeed/ directory (Linux users) or in the \~/ecfeed/ directory (Windows users).

 For the full documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.csharp).